xmarduel/pmf_doc/README.md

 <h3>Note</h3>
 <p>There are more and more free (and sometimes nice) JSON editors on the internet, but these are limited per nature
 as the schema is read on the fly and only basic editing is possible.</p>
-<p>The concept here is to provide a framework to fully control the model and write a real wolrd application.</p>
+<p>The concept here is to provide a framework to fully control the model and write a real world, fully customizable application.</p>

 <h3>Interested?</h3>
 <p>The full tutorial is given in this repo.
 Please take contact for pricing if interest is present.</p>